How to Make the Supercorder Straight Flute

 17.75

-We'll cover cutting for the beak and block, and shaping the labium, in the chapter on the beak and block.
+We'll cover cutting for the beak and block, and shaping the labium, in the chapter on the mouthpiece - the beak and block.

 On my own instrument the head, top of the wood to the bottom of the delrin ring,

-was cut too short and it played notably sharp unless pulled out.
+short and it played notably sharp unless pulled out by about the extra length of the ring.

 I mention this to say the figures aren't entirely written in stone - Once you've gained some